 On or before January 15 each year, schools will receive their strategic budget workbook for the upcoming school year.
 Principals, working with their School Organizational Teams, will begin development of the tentative budget.
 Budgets will be submitted to School Associate Superintendents as outlined in the School Organizational Teams section of this guide.
 Strategic budgets will include the school's general fund, Title I dollars, High School Credit Retrieval, IDPL professional development savings, and HOPE2 dollars.

-Schools are responsible for budgeting staff, supplies, equipment, and services as follows:
+Schools are responsible for budgeting staff, supplies, equipment, and services.
+Formulas relating to these expense items can be found in the Strategic Budget Policies and Procedures document.